wrouesnel/docker.squid/README.md

-# Squid4 with SSL proxying
+# Squid with SSL proxying

-This dockerfile builds a Squid 4 instance and includes all the necessary tooling to run it as a MITM (man-in-the-middle) SSL proxy.
+This dockerfile builds a Squid instance and includes all the necessary tooling to run it as a MITM (man-in-the-middle) SSL proxy.

 There's a number of reasons to do this - the big one being optimizing caching